ulisespereira/AttractorDynamics/README.md

 # Dynamics
 It contains the code for reproducing Fig 6 A-F.
-By changing the value of the parameter A results on Fig 3 and Fig 4 A are also reproduced.
+By changing the value of the parameter A and the statistics of the input current results on Fig 3 and Fig 4 A are also reproduced.

 For generating fig4.pdf, first run `python main.py` on the `numeric/network_simulation` directory.
 The simulation will take a couple of hours depending on your machine.